David Miller (sociologist)

-David Miller (born 1964) is a British sociologist whose research and publications focus on Islamophobia and propaganda.
+David Miller (born 1964) is a British broadcaster, writer, investigative researcher and former academic, whose research and publications focus on Islamophobia and propaganda.
+He is a non-resident Senior Research Fellow at the Center for Islam and Global Affairs at Istanbul Zaim University, Turkey.
+He is producer and co-host of Palestine Declassified on PressTV and co-founder and co-director of the non-profit company Public Interest Investigations (PII).
 Miller was Professor of Sociology at the University of Strathclyde (2004–2011) and the University of Bath (2011–2018) and was Professor of Political Sociology at the University of Bristol (2018–2021).
-He is the co-founder and co-director of the non-profit company Public Interest Investigations (PII).